Cloud Computing

 Drawbacks of SaaS software

-Like any technology, SaaS has its limitations and potential drawbacks.
-Some of the potential disadvantages of SaaS include:
+Like any tech, SaaS has its downsides and potential drawbacks.
+Some of the not-so-good sides of SaaS include:

-• Lack of control: Because SaaS applications are hosted and maintained by a third-party provider, customers may have less control over the technology and may be subject to the provider’s policies and procedures.
+• Lack of control: Because SaaS apps are hosted by some other company, you might end up with less control over the tech than you’d like, and have to live with whatever the provider’s policies happen to be.

-• Limited customization: Because SaaS applications are typically shared among many customers, they may not be as customizable as on-premises software, which can be tailored to a specific business’s needs.
+• Customisation limitations: Since SaaS apps are shared among loads of users, they may not be as tweakable as on-premises software which can be customised to suit a business’s needs.

-• Integration challenges: SaaS applications may not always integrate easily with other systems and applications that a business is using, which can create challenges and require additional work to overcome.
+• Integration issues: It’s not always easy to get SaaS apps to play nice with other systems and apps that a business is already using, which can create problems and require some extra effort to work around.

 techbrain team, consultation